 | Fat | 12 g |

-Q: What are some creative additions to elevate the salad’s flavor profile?
+What are creative additions to elevate the flavor profile?